jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (ii) the grant of probate of the will of the individual or of letters of administration to the individual’s estate; and (b) only if the person who is seeking access to the photographic image satisfies the Agency that the person is the individual’s next of kin.
 (4) A person who is acting in the course of the person’s official duties as an employee of a specified agency may access or use any photographic image stored under section 28(5) to verify the identity of a particular individual for the purpose of law enforcement.
+(4A) A person whose photographic image is stored under section 28(5) may access the photographic image when accessing or using the person’s electronic driver licence, including in order to provide the photographic image to a third party for the purposes of identification or verification, or both.
+(4B) The Agency may provide a third party with a copy of, or access to, a photographic image stored under section 28(5) for the following purposes:
+  (a) creating or maintaining a driver licence, or both:
+  (b) creating or maintaining a driver identification card, or both:
+  (c) maintaining the driver licence register.
 (5) For the purposes of this section,—
   - **next of kin** includes a spouse, a civil union partner, and a de facto partner
   - **specified agency** means any of the following: